-The community is also passionate about vehicle access to the beach, however a number of community members expressed a desire for increased safety for beach users particularly near the Levin Waitārere Surf Life Saving Club during busy times.
+The community is also passionate about vehicle access to the beach.
+There are mixed views with the community about having a section of the beach near the Surf Life Saving Club free from vehicles during busy periods.
+The common theme is support for increased safety for beach users.